nidhikarambelkar/south_german_credit_prediction/README.md

 # south_german_credit_prediction
-Apply various machine learning models.
+Applied classification machine learning models and compared the accuracy of each.
+#Co-authored by Sakshi Gada and Agrima Jain